linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/12 Binomial Option Pricing - Basic Concepts.md

 $$ e ^ {- 0.
 0 8 \times 1 / 3} \left(\mathbb {S} 1.
 4 0 1 \times \frac {e ^ {0 .
 0 8 \times 1 / 3} - 0 .
 8 6 3 7}{1 .
 2 2 1 2 - 0 .
 8 6 3 7} + \mathbb {S} 8.
 3 6 3 \times \frac {1 .
 2 2 1 2 - e ^ {0 .
 0 8 \times 1 / 3}}{1 .
 2 2 1 2 - 0 .
 8 6 3 7}\right) = \mathbb {S} 5.
 0 4 6
 $$

 Figure 6 does raise one issue that we have not previously had to consider.
-Notice that at the node where the stock price is  $30.585, the option price is$ 8.363.
+Notice that at the node where the stock price is  \$30.585, the option price is\$ 8.363.
 If this option were American, it would make sense to exercise at that node.
-The option is worth $8.363 when held until expiration, but it would be worth  $40 -$ 30.585 = $9.415 if exercised at that node.
+The option is worth \$8.363 when held until expiration, but it would be worth  $40 -$ 30.585 = \$9.415 if exercised at that node.
 Thus, in this case the American option should be more valuable than the otherwise equivalent European option.
 We will now see how to use the binomial approach to value American options.

 # 5. AMERICAN OPTIONS